denisos/listing-app/README.md

 # listing-app
 The next frontier in real estate and mls listings!

-A mobile first responsive, internationalized, accessible, local caching
+A (simple) mobile first responsive, internationalized, accessible, api driven and caching app.

 Built as a create react app.